R136b

-R136b is a Wolf–Rayet star in the R136 cluster in the Large Magellanic Cloud.
+R136b is a blue supergiant star in the R136 cluster in the Large Magellanic Cloud.
 It is one of the most massive and most luminous stars known.
 It is found in the dense R136 open cluster at the centre of NGC 2070 in the Tarantula Nebula.

 R136b has the spectral type of Wolf–Rayet star, with strong emission lines.
 Although it shows enhanced helium and nitrogen at its surface, it is still a very young star, still burning hydrogen in its core via the CNO cycle, and still effectively a main sequence object.
+Others studies classify the spectrum as a hot supergiant with emission lines of ionised nitrogen and helium, still considering it to be a young star at the core-hydrogen-burning stage, the unusual spectrum caused by strong convection and stellar winds.